iTwin/itwinjs-core/docs/learning/tutorials/develop-agent.md

 - For testing, it can often also be useful to skip the event listening and just run against a specific changeset.
 To do that, either run `npm start -- --latest` to use the latest changeset, or `npm start -- --changeset=<CHANGESETID>` to use any specific changeset

 ### Next Steps
-- Read the README for some more info
+- Read the [README](https://github.com/imodeljs/agent-starter/blob/master/README.md) for some more info
-- Implement your agent's behavior after the iModel is downloaded in `MyAgent.run()`
+- Implement your agent's custom behavior after the iModel is downloaded in `MyAgent.run()`
 - Watch our [Jump Start - Creating an Agent tutorial](https://www.youtube.com/watch?v=1E2srOoxc4I&t=46s) which explains in more detail how the agent-sample works